In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

-Zarina Hashmi (16 July 1937 – 25 April 2020), was an Indian-American artist and printmaker based in New York City.
+Zarina Hashmi (1937–2020), was an Indian-American artist and printmaker based in New York City.
 She was known by her professional name, Zarina.
-Her works include drawings, prints, and sculptures.
-She used abstract and geometric forms that associated her with the Minimalist movement.
+Associated with the Minimalist movement, her works include drawings, prints, and sculptures.
+Her art was heavily influenced by her identity as a Muslim-born Indian woman and a lifetime spent traveling from place to place.

 She preferred paper as her main medium of artistic expression.
 She mentioned that paper is like skin: